List of former Universal Studios Florida attractions: Fievel's Playland & Fievel's Water Slide

 Fievel's Playland was a children's playground added to World Expo (later moved to Kidzone) in 1992.
-The attraction was based on the animated film An American Tail, and features a 30-foot (9.1 m) spider web climbing attraction and a 200-foot-long (61 m) water slide, Fievel's Water Slide.
-The attractions closed on January 15, 2023, along with most of KidZone.
+The attraction was based on the animated film An American Tail, and featured a 30-foot (9.1 m) spider web climbing attraction and a 200-foot-long (61 m) water slide, Fievel's Water Slide.
+The attractions closed on January 15, 2023, along with most of KidZone, and was replaced by Shrek’s Swamp Meet and Shrek’s Swamp for Little Ogres.

 StarToons Character Meet and Greet

 StarToons Character Meet and Greet was a live show where Universal Studios' cartoon characters would briefly sing and dance, followed by them posing for autographs and pictures with park guests.
 It was the second of four versions of the StarToons show to be featured at the park, the former being StarToons which operated in the Production Central area from 1993 until 1996.
 It opened in 1998 and was re-themed in 2008 as StarToons: 80's Rewind.